 You can dispute the information.
 If the data in the report is inaccurate, you can dispute the findings.
-Here is more information on how to dispute errors in credit reports.

 Some cities and states have laws that restrict or prohibit employment credit checks.
 Check with your state’s department of labor if you want to know the local laws about credit checks.

 Legal Issues with Credit Checks

 The Equal Employment Opportunity Commission (EEOC) oversees employer practices regarding applicant credit checks.
 If you suspect that an employer has used credit checks to negatively impact candidates because of race, ethnicity, age or gender, you can report the organization to the EEOC.